nobu-maeda/n3xb/specs/trade-response/trade-response.md

 ## Trade Engine Considerations

 Trade Engine implementations should be careful to minimize the amount of personally identifiable information inside Trade Engine specific details despite all being encrypted.
-Trade Engine should definitely avoid transferring actual value at this point, as there is still no guarantee from the Maker whatsoever at this point of the trade.
+Trade Engine should definitely avoid transferring actual value at this point, as there is still no guarantee from the Taker whatsoever at this point of the trade.

 ## Trade Response Message JSON
 ```